Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Experiments

 \subsubsection{Results}

-Figure~\ref{fig:experiment:image_scores_0.5} shows the insertion and one-minus-deletion scores against predictive accuracy on CIFAR-10.
-Here, those scores are averaged over all the samples in the test set.
-On all the results, ID-ExpO achieved the best insertion and deletion scores.
-This fact indicates that our insertion and deletion metric-based regularizers used in ID-ExpO are effective, although the stability-aware regularizer in ExpO-S and the fidelity-aware regularizer in ExpO-F are not suitable for improving those scores.
-With the predictive accuracy, ID-ExpO was comparable with $\ell_{\mathrm{CE}}$-only when controlling $\eta$ in~\bref{eq:experiment:valscore} to achieve the highest accuracy, e.g., $\eta = 3$ while keeping that the insertion and deletion scores of ID-ExpO were better than those of $\ell_{\mathrm{CE}}$-only.
+Figure~\ref{fig:experiment:image_scores_0.5} shows the insertion and one-minus-deletion scores against the predictive accuracy on CIFAR-10.
+Here, the scores are averaged over all the samples in the test set.
+ID-ExpO achieved the best insertion and deletion scores among the results.
+This fact indicates that the insertion and deletion metric-based regularizers used in ID-ExpO are effective, although the stability-aware regularizer in ExpO-S and the fidelity-aware regularizer in ExpO-F are not suitable for improving those scores.
+In terms of predictive accuracy, ID-ExpO was comparable with $\ell_{\mathrm{CE}}$-only when $\eta$ was controlled in~\bref{eq:experiment:valscore} to achieve the highest accuracy, e.g., for $\eta = 3$, the insertion and deletion scores of ID-ExpO were better than those of $\ell_{\mathrm{CE}}$-only.
 Similar results were observed in the case of $S=0.3 \cdot HW$ and on STL-10, as shown in Appendix~\appendixref{sec:appendix:image:quantitative}.

-As described in Section~\ref{sec:proposed:ID-ExpO}, the regularizers in ID-ExpO can naturally make predictors robust to the missingness bias.
-The missingness bias can undeservedly make the insertion and deletion scores of the comparing methods better than those of ID-ExpO because the predictors sensitive to the bias can change prediction largely even if unimportant pixels are inserted in or masked out.
+As described in Section~\ref{sec:proposed:ID-ExpO}, the regularizers in ID-ExpO naturally make predictors robust to the missingness bias.
+Missingness bias can unfairly make the insertion and deletion scores of the comparing methods better than those of ID-ExpO because the predictors that are sensitive to the bias may greatly change thier predictions, even if unimportant pixels are inserted in or masked out.
 Therefore, the fact that ID-ExpO achieved the best insertion and deletion scores indicates that the regularizers in ID-ExpO are effective in improving the faithfulness of explanations.